Mac M2 Sonoma setup

 Homebrew installs desktop apps too! (the syntax has changed a bit)

-for pkg in sizeup dash google-chrome mactex iterm2; do brew install --cask $pkg; done
+for pkg in iterm2 rectangle dash google-chrome mactex; do brew install --cask $pkg; done

-Some of the above (eg, sizeup, dropbox, dash) require licenses and credentials that must be installed interactively.
+Some applications (eg, dash) require licenses and credentials that must be installed interactively.

 iTerm2